 - freezing eggs when you’re younger so that you can have them available when you’re older

 Even with all of these options available, a woman’s fertility rate does decrease significantly after 35 years of age.
 According to the Office on Women’s Health, one-third of couples after the age of 35 experience fertility issues.

 - fewer number of eggs left to fertilize

 - unhealthy eggs

 - higher chances of health conditions that can impede fertility

 The number of egg cells (oocytes) you have also decreases significantly after the age of 35.
 According to the American College of Obstetricians and Gynecologists (ACOG), the number drops from 25,000 at age 37 to just 1,000 at age 51.
-During puberty, you have between 300,000 and 500,000 oocytes.

 It can take some time to get pregnant, regardless of age.
 But if you’re over 40 years old and you’ve been trying unsuccessfully to have a baby naturally for six months, it may be time to see a fertility specialist.

 A fertility specialist will run tests to see if there are factors that are affecting your ability to get pregnant.
 These may include ultrasounds to look at your uterus and ovaries, or blood tests to check your ovarian reserve.

 According to ACOG, most women after age 45 can’t get pregnant naturally.